-The graffiti says it all: “This is a bad place.”
-Why do states send children to facilities run by Sequel, after dozens of cases of abuse?
+The graffiti told a chilling story: “This is a bad place.”
+More than 40 states have sent children to facilities run by Sequel Youth & Family Services, despite dozens of cases of abuse.

 Bernie Madoff masterminded one of the biggest Ponzi schemes in history, duping thousands of investors out of tens of billions of dollars.
 After his recent death, we dig into how he pulled it off.